"Valerie is a force of love"

 The Full Story

-Valerie holds an undergraduate degree from UCSD with a double major in Biology and Anthropology.
+Valerie holds an undergraduate degree from UCSD in Anthropology with a minor in Biology.
 In 2003, while attending college, she co-founding the Arusha Project, a bi-national organization supporting NGOs in Arusha, Tanzania doing HIV/AIDS and gender equality work.
-Upon graduation, she spent 5 years in Tanzania serving as the Country Director developing and running strategic volunteer placement programs (with affiliations to Stanford Med, UCSD, USC, UCSF, and Berkeley) to support organizations serving over 150,000 people living with HIV/AIDS in the area.
+Upon graduation, she spent 5 years in Tanzania serving as the Country Director developing and running strategic volunteer placement programs to support organizations serving over 150,000 people living with HIV/AIDS in the area.
 In 2008 she was recruited to support a village in Malawi of 1500 people that had been overlooked by the government, with no access to education, medical services, and aid relief.
-In her 3 years serving this community and through mobilizing volunteers from around the world (Stanford Med, UCSD, Tufts, Harvard, MIT, Columbia, and Oxford), she was able to bring running water to the village, re-open the school, HIV test the entire village, establish medical care through the government to the village, re-open the community center, start a bio-intensive garden, and initiate a scholarship program.
-Valerie was and still is beloved in the communities she served for her ability to traverse cross-cultural boundaries, bring people together around a vision, and create impactful and transformative programs and relationships.
+In her 3 years serving this community and through mobilizing volunteers from around the world (Stanford, UCSD, Tufts, Harvard, MIT, Columbia, and Oxford), she was able to bring running water to the village, re-open the school, HIV test the entire village, establish medical support through the government to the village, re-open the community center, start a bio-intensive garden, and initiate a scholarship program.
+Valerie is beloved within the communities she's served for her ability to traverse cross-cultural boundaries, bring people together around a vision, and create impactful and transformative programs and relationships.

 Following an illness in her family, Valerie made her way back to California in 2011.
 Personally touched by their mission, she began working for the American Heart & Stroke Association creating strategic impact programs and growing and engaging their volunteer network.
 She helped establish the Research Roundtable, gathering together the brightest young researchers in the field to showcase their findings and inspire collaboration.
 She empowered survivors to tell their stories at events, in front of the media, and on camera.
 She activated thousands of volunteers in Northern California and helped bring in key stakeholders to the organization such as the late Clay Christensen- godfather of disruptive innovation.
 During this time she also got involved with the TED franchise, organizing local TEDx events, and serving as a speaker coach, helping speakers synthesize their topics and bring their truest message and intention into their 15 minutes on stage.

-In 2012, after a lot of personal development and seeing into her own core wounds, she recognized there was another calling to support healing of trauma in our society, and that in helping people rewire their trauma in a healthful way, that she could help open up pathways to joy, connection, and altruism.
+In 2012, after a lot of personal development and exploring her own core wounds, she recognized there was another calling to support healing of trauma in our society.
+She saw an opportunity to help people rewire their trauma in a healthful way, so that they could help open up greater pathways to joy, connection, and altruism.
 She believed that so much of the world's pain comes from unprocessed trauma, and that if she was able to help people break the trauma cycle and grow self-love and inner connection, that she could help catalyze planetary healing.
-She decided to go back to school to complete a certification from The Institute of Advanced Studies of Human Sexuality, in Somatic Experiencing/Coaching with an emphasis on sexual trauma.
+She decided to go back to school to complete a certification from The Institute of Advanced Studies of Human Sexuality, in Somatic Sex Education (SSE).
 At the time this was one of the only places in the world that offered a certification of this kind (she was 1 of about 300 people certified in the world upon graduation).
-She began focusing on trauma around sex, sexuality, sexual disfunction, gender identity, fertility, relationships, and connection/attachment on the belief that some of the most unprocessed wounds are those around areas people find shameful and hard to discuss (sex and sexually related topics being at the top of the list), and that sexual related trauma causes significant dis-ease and disconnection to whole system wellness.
-She opened her private practice in 2013, and quickly through word of mouth grew a diverse client portfolio that included leaders from Google, Apple, Salesforce, Tesla, TED, Facebook, Twitter, BlackRock, and many more.

 She has continued her education by studying with some of the masters in psychiatry, mindfulness, and yoga therapy, names like Dr. Bessel Van Der Kolk, Gabor Mate, and Tara Brach just to name a few.
 She completed her 250 hour yoga certification in 2016, trauma informed yoga certification with James Fox of the Prison Yoga Project in 2017, pre-post natal yoga certification with Jane Austin in 2018, and a doula certification with Connie Sultana in 2021.
 She has developed her own unique brand of somatic coaching which combines many modalities to help people move through all forms of trauma, connect to their bodies, and learn how to regulate their nervous systems.